 Gender awareness and respect for diversity are valued by the EEB and are taken into account both internally (e.g. in matters of recruitment) and externally (e.g. in identifying moderators, speakers and panellists for conferences).
-They do not play a big role in policy content, though the EEB is always supportive of the integration of gender and diversity dimensions in for example intergovernmental policy documents (e.g. the Rio+20 outcome document) and collaborates well with other organisations for which these issues are the main objective, e.g. Social Platform members, through the Spring Alliance.
-A policy on non-discrimination, also covering gender, was adopted in 2014.
+They do not play a big role in policy content, though the EEB is always supportive of the integration of gender and diversity dimensions in for example intergovernmental policy documents (e.g. the Rio+20 outcome document) and collaborates well with other organisations for which these issues are the main objective, e.g. Social Platform and its members.
+The EEB has a policy on non-discrimination, also covering gender (adopted in 2014).

-In the 2014 Gap Analysis submitted as part of the INGO Charter report, the EEB committed to the following improvement as regards measures to integrate gender and diversity into program.
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to the following improvement as regards measures to integrate gender and diversity into program.

-• Target: 50% women speakers/moderators/ panelists at EEB events.
+• Target: 50% women speakers/moderators/ panellists at EEB events.
 More speaker diversity at EEB events.

-The 40th anniversary conference had 29 male and 20 female speakers, which may be considered as a reasonable achievement given that we had more refusals from female invitees included in earlier drafts of the programme.
-Most EEB events came close to gender parity among speakers .
+The 2015 Annual Conference had 17 male and 8 female speakers.
+Several female speakers who were invited unfortunately could not make it.
 The 50% target must be considered as aspirational given the need to take into account other considerations and the fact of gender imbalance among top representatives of the stakeholders we are seeking to engage.

-• Enhanced coordination with EU-level gender, youth, development and diversity groups.
+Enhanced coordination with EU-level gender, youth, development and diversity groups.